Pacific Fleet Submarine Museum Monthly E-Newsletter – February 2025

 1. Bowfin Pearl Harbor Base

-Bowfin Meeting – We conducted our January meeting at Clean Sweep Bar, Lockwood Hall.
-The following members attended – Base Commander Paul Jurcsak, Secretary Brett Kulbis, Treasurer Carleton Tatro, COB Gary Johnson, and members Dave Atkins, David Bilek, Rodney Boucher, Allen Clemons, Dan Del Monte, Frank Diaz, Nelson Greer, Ben McGowan, Crichton Roberts, Pat Suenaga, Wade Thode, Ken Voorhees, and Joe Winzenried.
+Bowfin Meeting – We conducted our February meeting at Clean Sweep Bar, Lockwood Hall.
+The following members attended – Base Commander Paul Jurcsak, Vice Commander Tim Sparks, Secretary Brett Kulbis, Treasurer Carleton Tatro, COB Gary Johnson, and members David Bilek, Dan Del Monte, Karl Dye, Nelson Greer, Ben McGowan, Ace Parker, Crichton Roberts, Pat Suenaga, Wade Thode, and Joe Winzenried.

-Welcomed Guests – Dolores Brown, Miya Bilek, Judy McGowan, Edie Clemons, Wesley and William Thode.
+Welcomed Guests – Miya Bilek, Judy McGowan, Sandra Parker, Johanna Del Monte, Thomas Schmidt, Wesley and William Thode.
 We also welcomed new Associate Member Thomas Schmidt.

 Binnacle List – Please keep all our members and their families in your good thoughts and prayers.